School of Communication

 See the placement exams webpage for information on when and how to take online placement exams and assessments offered during the summer.
 Additional Placement Exams guidance for your school can be found in Purple Prep's June email.

-Students pursuing a BA in any SoC department and students majoring in communication studies or radio/television/film have a foreign language requirement to fulfill.
-Students in these groups who are not at a beginning level and who do not have a qualifying AP exam score should take a foreign-language placement exam to determine the course level corresponding to their knowledge and previous study of the language.
+Students pursuing a BA in any SoC department and students majoring in communication studies or radio/television/film have a language requirement to fulfill.
+Students in these groups who are not at a beginning level and who do not have a qualifying AP exam score should take a language placement exam to determine the course level corresponding to their knowledge and previous study of the language.
 Additional information about language placement is available at cli.northwestern.edu/undergraduate/placement.html.

 SoC Degree Requirements